 The Kilimanjaro Stage Run is 260 kilometers of running (and walking) over 8 days.
 You will be running/walking upwards of 30km every day for several days, all at elevations between 1400 and 2100 meters.
 While speed is not important, pacing and recovery are.
 Except for about 8km on paved road, the KSR route is exclusively on dirt trails and roads.
 There are no flat sections.
 Inclines range from gentle to extremely steep climbs and descents, with sections of rugged, narrow, slippery, rocky, or non-existent trails.
 The more that you can mimic these conditions in your training, the better prepared you will be.
 Train on trails whenever possible — the more hilly and rougher, the better.
 Prepare for sections that require walking.
 All runners do a significant amount of walking due to fatigue or steep/narrow trails.
 Furthermore, as you may encounter a range of weather conditions on the run – from cool to hot, bone dry to damp and wet – train also in all types of weather.

 It is not necessary to run excessive weekly mileage in order to complete and enjoy the KSR.
-Still, regular long runs (several hours) are important to establish a solid base of running over several months.
+Still, regular long runs (several hours) are important to establish a solid base of running.
 Long distance running training will strengthen your legs and help you learn the hydration, energy (food) intake, and electrolyte replacement strategies that work best for you, in order to sustain you for each day’s run and help you recover and be strong for the next day.
 In training, you should learn to stress your body, then replenish fluids and nutrients to aid recovery.
 You will not be able to replicate during training the 8 successive days of long running, but you should develop the ability to stress, rest, and recover.
-You want to run at a pace that does not over-tax your body so that it breaks down or is too sore or too stiff to undertake another long run the following day.
+You want to be able to run at a pace that does not over-tax your body so that it breaks down or is too sore or too stiff to undertake another long run the next day.

-Do your training runs with the gear and the drinking/eating routine you will use during the KSR.
+Do your training runs with the gear and the drinking/eating routine you EXPECT TO use during the KSR.

 Tue: 60 – 90 minutes